Automatic, high-order, and adaptive algorithms for Brillouin zone integration: Two approaches to adaptive Brillouin zone integration

 At each step of the outer integration, $k_x$ is fixed, and an inner integration in $k_y$ is carried out.
 Before the inner integration, we can precompute and store the $M$ numbers

 Then $H(k_x,k_y)$ can be evaluated at $k_y$ using

-In this way, the cost of evaluating the part of the Fourier series corresponding to the outer integration variable is amortized over all inner quadrature nodes, and becomes negligible. \eqref{eq:1dfs} can then be evaluated efficiently for each $k_y$ using the simple recurrence $e^{\pm i n k_x} = e^{\pm i k_x} e^{\pm i (n-1) k_x}$ to compute the exponentials rapidly.
-This replacement of $d$-dimensional Fourier series evaluations with 1D evaluations is a significant further advantage of IAI.
+In this way, the cost of evaluating the part of the Fourier series corresponding to the outer integration variable is amortized over all inner quadrature nodes, and becomes negligible.
+The cost of evaluating $H(\vect{k})$ in IAI is thus dominated by that of evaluating the 1D Fourier series \eqref{eq:1dfs}.
+This can be done efficiently by using the simple recurrence $e^{\pm i n k_y} = e^{\pm i k_y} e^{\pm i (n-1) k_y}$ to compute the exponentials.